roverdotcom/alooma-android/README.md

 ```
 See LICENSE File for details.
 The Base64Coder,
 ConfigurationChecker, and StackBlurManager classes, and the entirety of the
- com.mixpanel.android.java_websocket package used by this
+ alooma.android.java_websocket package used by this
-software have been licensed from non-Mixpanel sources and modified
+software have been licensed from non-Alooma sources and modified
 for use in the library.
 Please see the relevant source files, and the
-LICENSE file in the com.mixpanel.android.java_websocket package for details.
+LICENSE file in the alooma.android.java_websocket package for details.

 The StackBlurManager class uses an algorithm by Mario Klingemann <mario@quansimondo.com>
 You can learn more about the algorithm at